Trese

 Trese ([ˈtrɛsɛ]) is a Filipino komik series written by Budjette Tan and illustrated by Kajo Baldisimo.
 It tells the story of Alexandra Trese, a detective who deals with crimes of supernatural origin.
-Its first issue was published in October 22, 2005, starting off as a niche work which grew in popularity as readers were intrigued first by the first two volumes' focus on Manila's urban legends, and then by the later volumes' development of Alexandra Trese as a character.
+Its first issue was published on October 22, 2005, starting off as a niche work which grew in popularity as readers were intrigued first by the first two volumes' focus on Manila's urban legends, and then by the later volumes' development of Alexandra Trese as a character.
 The series went on to win several accolades.

-An animated adaptation for Netflix premiered on June 11, 2021 and has both Tan and Baldisimo as its showrunners and Jay Oliva as executive director.
+An animated adaptation for Netflix premiered on June 11, 2021, and has both Tan and Baldisimo as its showrunners and Jay Oliva as executive director.

 Publication history

 Trese was first published independently by Alamat Comics in ashcan and online format.
 The komik series is currently available in a collected, graphic novel form, published by Visprint, Inc (formerly Visual Print Enterprises).
-The retail company, National Book Store, re-released Trese: Last Seen After Midnight and Trese: Midnight Tribunal with dust jackets while FILBAR'S re-released the first three books with dust jackets.
+The retail company National Book Store re-released Trese: Last Seen After Midnight and Trese: Midnight Tribunal with dust jackets, while the local comic bookstore Filbar's re-released the first three books with dust jackets.

 A hardcover compilation titled Trese: Book of Murders has also been published and contains the first three graphic novels.
 These compilations include journal entries from the protagonist's grandfather, Alexander Trese, which serve as additional commentary, providing more history and lore for each case.
 Trese: Stories from the Diabolical Volume 1 were tales originally published online as early as 2005 and compiled in 2008 in a blog before it collated and published as a book in 2013.
 Cases #1, #2, and #4 were re-published by Visprint with updated, colored art by Kajo Baldisimo and translated into Filipino by Bob Ong.
 They also contained the translated journal entries from Trese: Book of Murders.

 Trese and the Kambal have also appeared in other publications such as Skyworld and Agents of Ambush.

+After the closing of Visprint Inc. in 2021, Avenida Books became the new publisher of the Trese series.
+Trese Lite Postcard Book Vol. 1 was the first to be published under Avenida Books followed by the reprints of the first three main volumes which coincides with the release of the Netflix anime adaptation.
+The reprints featured new pages and remastered artwork that includes extended action scenes and original concept sketches by Kajo Baldisimo, similar to the US edition.